Ztaeyn/Systemair-SAVE-V-Series-Home-Assistant-Integration/README.md

-# Systemair VSR300/400/500 Integration for Home Assistant
+# Systemair VSR/VTR 300/400/500 Integration for Home Assistant
-Note: It it designed for VSR300 but will work for the two others as well.
-Extra sensors and tuning could be done.
+Note: It it designed for VSR300 but will work for the others as well.
+VTC devices should work too, but never heard of them, and deactivated the selection for now.
+*A breaking change for release 1.3 lets you select your device, VSR500, VTR400 etc. It then creates the sensors based on this.
+Tough luck switching between them...

+You will need to delete the integration and readd as it has renamed folders etc, to be more generic towards VxR.

+*Still some work in progress.
+** Note that the larger 400 and 500 systems have bigger fans etc, so some sensors will need to be adjusted based on what system you select.
+That is not included as of 1.3, except a test on two flow rate sensors.

 ## Information
 I wanted to try to make the former YAML package into a integration using Python, which I want to learn for fun.
 I code on PLC's for work, so I can read much of the python language, but I can't write it.
 I've used Gemini  to help me convert my YAML code, so this is technically vibe-coding.